f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/OCP/Upload_BIG-IP_Image_to_RedHat_OpenShift/Upload_BIG-IP_Image_to_OCP_console.rst

 Conclusion:
 --------------------
-With the detailed steps mentioned above, uploading of any image to the OCP cluster can be achieved.
+With the detailed steps mentioned above, uploading of BIG-IP or Ubuntu Linux image to the OCP cluster can be achieved.

 Additional Links: